mattbierner/atum/README.md

 ## Modules ##

 ### semantics 'atum/semantics' ###
-Defines computations for the semantics of an ECMAScript program.
+Defines the semantics of ECMAScript using computations.

+### operations 'atum/operations' ###
+Computations used for evaluation.

 ### value 'atum/value' ###
 Defines primitive value data structures and operations.